AdamDKing/210104-usf-bigdata/week1/review-questions.md

 - What does filter do?
 - What does reduce do?
 - What does it mean that a function returns Unit in Scala?
-- What is recursion?
-- What do we need to include in any effective recursive function?

 - What is the Stack?
 What is stored on the Stack?